alexander-malafeev/sleep-scoring/README.md

 ### Installing

-After you have downloaded the folder with files you would need to download BioSig package (http://biosig.sourceforge.net/).
-We need it to read edf files, you should put the folder with BioSig into edf2mat folder.
-Then the path to BioSig will be for example ./edf2mat/biosig4octmat-3.4.0.
+After you have downloaded the folder with files you would need to download the external files needed to read edf.
+We used the library available at https://ch.mathworks.com/matlabcentral/fileexchange/31900-edfread.
+Put the mat files you get by following the link into edf2mat folder.

 You also should install Matlab (we used 2018 version), Python 3, Keras and Tensorflow.